Heteroscedastic Nested Error Regression Models with Variance Functions

 This property is used for estimation and evaluating the mean squared errors of EBLUP discussed in the subsequent section.
-Moreover, in the evaluation of the mean squared errors of EBLUP and derivation of its estimators, we need to obtain the conditional and unconditional asymptotic bias of estimators $\bthh$.
+Moreover, in the evaluation of the mean squared errors of EBLUP and the derivation of its estimators, we need to obtain the conditional and unconditional asymptotic biases of the estimators $\bthh$.